Advertisement

 Life expectancy: 10-12 years

-The golden retriever is a medium-sized dog with a stunning, golden coat (hence the name!).
+The Golden Retriever is a medium-sized dog with a stunning, golden coat (hence the name!).
 They have short ears, a broad head, friendly, loving eyes and a straight muzzle.

 There’s a reason why this breed is regularly used as a guide dog for the blind and deaf.
 They are great at obedience and competitive events and are often the first choice for a family.
+They’re loyal, trustworthy, obedient and eager-to-please whilst also being fun and playful.
+Sounds like the perfect pup, right?!

 They do, however, need a lot of play time and exercise to keep their smart minds and strong, athletic bodies fulfilled.